GitiHubi/deepPaper/README.md

 ## Financial Statement Audit :: Audit Data Analytics :: Paper Collection

-The **Financial Audit Data Analytics Paper Collection** is an academic paper collection that encompasses data analytics, machine learning, and deep learning papers that produce experimental results related to the **audit of financial accounting data**.
+The **Financial Audit Data Analytics Paper Collection** is an academic paper collection that encompasses data analytics, machine learning, and deep learning papers that produce experimental results related to the **audit of financial accounting data** usually observable in Enterprise Resource Planing (ERP) Systems.

 <p align="center">
   <img src="https://raw.githubusercontent.com/GitiHubi/deepPaper/master/data/ais_systems.png?raw=true" alt="AIS image" height="300"/>
 </p>

 If you want me to add or remove an article, please send an email to me via **marco dot schreyer at unisg dot ch**.
-The setup up of the paper collection is currently 'work in progress'.
-Therefore, please don't expect an all-encompassing list of papers at this point :)
+The setup up of the paper collection is currently "work in progress".
+Therefore, please don't expect an all-encompassing list of papers at this point.
+Happy auditing :)

 ## List of Selected Papers: